Prep baseball: Brooks leads Oxford through unforgettable championship season

 While the seniors closed out their time at Oxford hoisting a state championship trophy, Brooks’ seniors were no strangers to winning before this season.

-This season’s senior class is 102-21 in the last three seasons, with the Yellow Jackets finishing with at least 29 wins in the last three seasons.
+This season’s senior class is 102-21 in the last three seasons, with the Yellow Jackets finishing with over 30 wins in the last three seasons.

 Harrison said that after learning from Brooks throughout their time in high school, they were able to share some of those lessons with the younger players on the Yellow Jackets roster.